Sunak and Javid quit Cabinet over PM's apology – Daily Business

 Meanwhile, Mr Javid publicly questioned Mr Johnson’s integrity, competence and ability to act in the national interest.

-He told the PM: :It is with enormous regret that I must tell you that I can no longer, in good conscience, continue serving in this Government.
+He told the PM: “It is with enormous regret that I must tell you that I can no longer, in good conscience, continue serving in this Government.

 “I am instinctively a team player but the British people also rightly expect integrity from their Government.”